What is the Employer Health Tax (EHT) in Ontario?

 The EHT is more than a tax; it's an investment in the health and well-being of the Ontario community.
 By contributing to the funding of health care services, employers play a vital role in maintaining a strong and responsive health care system.
 This tax underscores the importance of corporate social responsibility and encourages a collective approach to supporting critical health care infrastructure.

-By understanding the nuances of this tax, you can better navigate your tax obligations while making a significant contribution to the well-being of Ontario society.
+By understanding the nuances of this tax, you'll be able to better manage your tax obligations, while making a significant contribution to the well-being of Ontario society.